CFHS code : HT489

 Mary was the daughter of George Burrell and his wife Mary (née Allen from Bishop Stortford).
 George was a cab driver.
 Mary was born at 47 Russell Street, Cambridge on 6th October 1855.
 In 1857 she lost her mother to Typhus 18.
 She married William John Coward on December 25th 1872.

 William John Coward (1853 -1929) William was the eldest child of William Oliver and Mary (née Ball) Coward.
 He was a tailor.
 The family lived at 46 Maid’s Causeway.
 Every one of his eleven children were trained in a profession so that they could earn a living – even the eldest Alice, who was blind: she was trained as a masseuse.
 Later in life he let rooms and became a landlord.

 On 21st July 1887 he saved a man from drowning, and was awarded a bronze medal from the Royal Humane Society – which he was photographed wearing.
 He also served on the Board of Guardians for the workhouse and the board of directors at a local building society

-The Children click on the picture to view the full image
+The Children click on the pictures to view the full image